 What You’ll Need?

 - Some sturdy, flexible wire.

 - Clean sponge.

-Along with the cutlery holder, be sure to examine the tracks and wheels on your racks, for food buildup or mold.
-Wash if needed and spray well with 3% hydrogen peroxide to kill mold spores.
+Along with the cutlery holder, be sure to examine the tracks and wheels on your racks, for food buildup or mould.
+Wash if needed and spray well with 3% hydrogen peroxide to kill mould spores.

 On the bottom of the top rack, most modern dishwashers have a spinning arm and another in the base of the dishwasher itself.
 To make sure there’s no debris or crusted food in there Look in the holes on the spinner arms.

 You will need to remove the arm and scrub them to dislodge the buildup, if you discover blocked holes.
 Likewise, remove and wash them, if the spinner arms aren’t moving freely too.

 - CLEAN THE FILTERS

 Your dishwasher has two filters: an upper filter and a lower filter.
 The top filter of the dishwasher is directly beneath the bottom spray arm and can be removed by gently turning it counter-clockwise.
 Be prepared to be disgusted, if you have never cleaned this filter before: this is where soap scum, greasy residue and mildew like to hide.
 Clean your dishwasher machine by washing in hot, soapy water and scrubbing with a soft toothbrush if needed.

 The lower filter of the dishwasher is the screen-like mesh on the bottom of your dishwasher.
 And then remove any food particles you find there and give the screen a quick scrub.
 And you need to be careful if you have ever broken or chipped glass in the dishwasher because this is where the shards will be.